 After receiving proposals, DRCOG staff will review submitted projects for eligibility and initiate the evaluation process.
 The evaluation process can involve DRCOG staff and/or an external panel selected by DRCOG staff for their expertise in relevant fields.
 DRCOG requires that a minimum of four scorers conduct the evaluation, although at least six are preferred.
 To ensure consistency, each scorer must individually evaluate and score each application.
-Panel members which are staff of an applicant agency may not score any applications from or closely associated with their own agency, to avoid potential bias.
+Panel members may not score any applications from or closely associated with their own agency, to avoid potential bias.